khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 ##### Chart legends

-Both base and tabular chart legends allow to hide chart series by clicking on them in the chart legend.
-It makes it easy to investigate a specific set of data in charts with multiple series.
+To make it easier to investigate a specific set of data in charts with multiple series, a chart series in both base and tabular chart legends can toggle visibility by clicking it.

 #### More options menu